14 Comments

 By the way . . .
 I get four does or Rituxan which Medicare and Supplemental pay for today.
 The VA and I are having discussions about my 2+ years in and out of Camp Lejeune.

 It is true that most states tax providers and then use the money to pay their share of Medicaid.
 This raises the "cost" line for providers, which raises state submissions to the Feds, which in turn raises the Fed match.
 In short, it's a way of switching some state taxation to federal taxation (no state has 100% federal match).
-But the important to remember about this alleged "scam" is that it doesn't raise spending one dime.
+But the important thing to remember about this alleged "scam" is that it doesn't raise spending one dime.
 If the Republicans remove this "loophole," all they will be doing is switching from federal taxation to state taxation and/or put the onus on the states to cut benefits and/or people from the Medicaid rolls.
 That's not "common sense."
 That's a cruel political maneuver to pretend they're offsetting the tax breaks they're going to give to big corporations and the rich.

 Merrill: